PLEASANT TOWNSHIP

 A local pastor once complained about having to deal with the “criminal element” at church.
 Kell asked the pastor if the membership of his church was Christian.
 The pastor replied “Yes”.
 Kell said it was his understanding the church was established to preach to sinners.
 The pastor hung up the phone.

 Today, Darbydale is probably best known to teenagers.
 The Internet is full of folklore about Little Pennsylvania Cemetery, commonly referred to as Woolybooger Cemetery.
 According to legend, the cemetery is supposed to be haunted and a Bigfoot like creature called the “Woolybooger” lives there and roams the property at night.
 In reality, the cemetery is a pristine destination on a hillside maintained by the township.
 It’s believed to have originally been named Lily Dyer Cemetery probably because the earliest tombstone is for Jane Dyer.
 She died Nov.
 18, 1826 at the age of 67.
 If you visit, show respect for this historic site where many early settlers now rest.
-Old Maps Online still reference the cemetery as Little Pennsylvania.
+Old maps online still reference the cemetery as Little Pennsylvania.

 Forks of the Darby – Dyer’s Mill – Georgesville